sqlmapproject/sqlmap/Usage.md

 ## Detection

-These options can be used to specify how to parse and compare page content from HTTP responses when using blind SQL injection technique.
+These options can be used to customize the detection phase.

 ### Level